open5e/open5e/source/monsters/monsters_a-z/D/dragons/metallic/brass-dragon-wyrmling.rst

 **Sleep Breath**: The dragon exhales sleep gas in a 15-foot cone.
-Each creature in that area must succeed on a DC 11 Constitution saving throw or fall unconscious for 1 minute.
+Each creature in that area must succeed on a DC 11 Constitution saving throw or fall :ref:`srd:unconscious` for 1 minute.
 This effect ends for a creature if the creature takes damage or someone uses an action to wake it.